 20. Peperomia

 A family of hundreds of species, most of which do well in low-to-medium light.
 Peperomias have semi-succulent leaves that store water, which means they’re forgiving of missed waterings, more so than most plants on this list.
-Compact, non-toxic, and happy in a small pot for years.
-A genuinely underrated option for a dim shelf.
+Let the mix get mostly dry before watering again.
+Compact, non-toxic, and happy in a small pot for years, peperomia is a genuinely underrated option for a dim shelf.

 How Your Low-Light Room Changes Through the Year